 Watch PGA Tour golf online: 2021 UK live stream details

 If you're a UK-based golf fan, you'll likely know that Sky Sports (opens in new tab) has the rights to PGA Tour coverage on your side of the Atlantic.
 Head straight to the Sky Sports Golf channel where live coverage is as comprehensive as it gets, while bigger events and final rounds are also often shown on Sky Sports Main Event.

 When you're not comfortably plonked out on the sofa, you can download the Sky Go app (opens in new tab) for your smartphone, tablet, computer, or even console.

 For those not wanting to commit to the full Sky works, it also offers a streaming-only option called Now TV, which means you can you buy access to Sky Sports for a set amount of time at a fixed price - no contract required.

 It's also worth knowing about GOLFTV (opens in new tab), a new international streaming service dedicated to...you guessed it, golf!
 It's priced from just £5.99 a month, so if golf is the only sport you ever watch, it's well worth considering.
 However, note that it doesn't offer coverage of select events including some majors, so it's not an all-in-one solution for golf fans.

 Those who might find themselves outside of the country during a PGA Tour golf event they want to watch can follow our instructions above.
 Just get a great golf VPN (opens in new tab) and watch the golf via your usual UK-based live stream, just like you would at home.

 - More sport: here's how to get a Champions League live stream

-How to watch the PGA Tour golf live online in Canada
+How to watch 2021 PGA Tour golf live online in Canada

 Canadian golf fans will find that NBC's Golf Channel (opens in new tab) has a Canadian twin that airs featured coverage of most major tournaments and can be watched online with a cable TV subscription.